Error signals for overcoming the laser power limits of gravitational-wave detectors: Thermal State Inference

-We aim to uniquely and accurately infer the full thermal state of each test mass directly from the temperature profile of its front (reflective-coated) surface.
-This surface temperature map is measured in situ using a thermal imaging camera, located outside the vacuum system, and matched to a finite element analysis (FEA) thermal model of the test mass.
-The calibrated FEA model of the test mass can then be used to produce mirror phase maps representing the thermally induced wavefront errors arising from both thermoelastic surface deformation and thermorefractive substrate lensing, as uniquely determined by its thermal state.
-As illustrated in figure~\ref{fig:decoder_concept}, the thermal steady state is fully characterized by five parameters: the power absorbed from the 1064-nm laser beam, $P_{\rm S}$; the beam's location on the test mass, $(x_0, y_0)$, which in general can be offset from the center; and the absorbed powers delivered by two different wavefront actuators.
-The actuators include LIGO's existing ring heater~\cite{Brooks:16}, which projects a heating power of $P_{\rm R}$ onto the barrel of the test mass to correct defocus (radius of curvature) error, and the recently proposed FROnt Surface Type Irradiator (FROSTI)~\cite{FROSTI_PRL}, which projects an annular heating pattern of power $P_{\rm F}$ onto the front surface of the test mass, near the edge, to correct higher-order aberrations.
+As illustrated in figure~\ref{fig:decoder_concept}, the thermal steady state of a test mass is fully characterized by five parameters: the power absorbed from the 1064~nm laser beam, $P_{\rm S}$; the beam's location on the test mass, $(x_0, y_0)$, which in general can be offset from the center; and the absorbed powers delivered by two different wavefront actuators.
+The actuators include LIGO's existing ring heater~\cite{Brooks:16}, which projects a heating power of $P_{\rm R}$ onto the barrel of the test mass to correct defocus (radius of curvature) error, and the recently proposed FROnt Surface Type Irradiator (FROSTI)~\cite{FROSTI_PRL, Tyler_2025_Optica}, which projects an annular heating pattern of power $P_{\rm F}$ onto the front surface of the test mass, near the edge, to correct higher-order aberrations.
 These parameters are summarized in table~\ref{tab:parameters}.
+The LIGO detectors also contain transmissive compensation plates located in the recycling cavity path just outside each arm cavity~\cite{Brooks:2016}.
+Each compensation plate is illuminated by a 10.6-$\mu \rm m$ laser heating beam whose intensity profile is reshaped via a beam mask.
+Unlike the CHETA system, which will be used offline as a surrogate for the main laser beam heating, the compensation plates are used as online actuators to partially mitigate the thermal lensing of the ITMs.
+While we restrict our analysis to only the test masses, the same procedure could also be applied to the compensation plates to sense their full-aperture wavefront actuation in transmission.

-In the steady state, the two-dimensional surface temperature map measured by the thermal imaging camera, $T(x, y)$, can be decomposed into a linear combination of contributions from each of the three thermal sources:
+In the steady state, the two-dimensional surface temperature increase of the test mass (above ambient temperature) measured by the thermal imaging camera can be decomposed into a linear combination of contributions from four thermal sources: